 Financial aid and scholarships

-About 78 percent of UNT students receive financial aid totaling more than $320 million annually.
-More than $32 million in scholarships is awarded each year at UNT.
+About 72 percent of UNT students receive financial aid totaling $320 million annually.
+More than $36 million in scholarships is awarded each year at UNT.
 UNT can offer you grants, college work study and loans that are funded and regulated by state and federal governments.
 You just complete the online Free Application for Federal Student Aid.
 Learn more about financial aid and scholarships at UNT.

 Military residency waiver